Skip to content Skip to sidebar Skip to footer

 Introduction

-This fact sheet provides basic information about Eyebright.
-Eyebright is an attractive weed that grows in fields and meadows in most temperate climate regions of the world.
-It is a parasitic plant that must attach its roots to the roots of other plants to survive.
-Nearly all of the eyebright sold on the market is produced in Europe.
+Eyebright, scientifically known as Euphrasia officinale, is an intriguing herb that commonly grows in fields and meadows across temperate climate regions worldwide.
+Interestingly, this plant is a parasitic species, meaning it must attach its roots to the roots of other plants to obtain nourishment.
+While Eyebright can be found in various locations, the majority of the Eyebright available on the market is cultivated in Europe.

 Common Names